bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 The U.S. federal income tax treatment of the warrant distribution, and any future exercise of

-the warrants, may vary based on an investor’s specific circumstances.
+the warrants, may vary based on an [[Investor]]’s specific circumstances.
 GameStop does not

 provide tax advice.
 Regardless of tax domicile, all investors are encouraged to consult their